Free standard shipping and returns on all orders

 • How to store perfumes

-Each of the topics explained could have been a separate article, but we have decided to present it in a single post so that you have the most complete article on how to start a perfume collection.
+Each of the explained topics could have been a separate article, but we have decided to present it in a single post to give you the most comprehensive article on how to start a perfume collection.

 What is a perfume collection?

 A perfume collection is, as the name suggests, a collection of scented items in your personal possession.
-In addition to liquid perfumes, they can also be scented candles, creams, soaps, etc.
+In addition to liquid perfumes, these can also be scented candles, creams, soaps, etc.

 Your current or future collection should depend on two things:

-There are different types of perfume collectors, such as hobbyists who collect only the most expensive products and those who want to collect everything from a single particular fragrance line.
+There are different types of perfume collectors, such as enthusiasts who collect only the most expensive products and those who want to collect everything from a single particular fragrance line.

-Some even collect perfumes from a single brand to which they are loyal.
+Some even collect perfumes from a single brand they are loyal to.
 Others collect perfumes based on a single note or a combination of notes.

 So, what kind of collector are you?

 What do we mean by this?
-As your journey progresses, you will realize that many times, people can react negatively to what you are wearing.
+As your journey progresses, you will realize that often, people may react negatively to what you are wearing.

-For example, not everyone is a fan of Interlude Man by Amouage or Oud for Greatness by Initio Parfums , which tend to project much more and can cause serious headaches for the people around you.
+For example, not everyone is a fan of Amouage Interlude Man or Initio Parfums Oud for Greatness, which tend to project much more and can cause serious headaches for those around you.

-Therefore, if you work in an office environment, you will most likely have to adjust your collection to lighter and more ethereal things.
+Therefore, if you work in an office environment, it is very likely that you will have to adjust your collection to lighter and more ethereal scents.

-An easy rule to follow is this: if you work indoors, use light fragrances; If not, you can bring out the most powerful ones.
+An easy rule to follow is: if you work indoors, use light fragrances; if not, you can bring out the more potent ones.

 There is also a third solution: find a work environment that "tolerates" your perfumes.
-But hey, that depends on you.
+But hey, that's up to you.

 How many perfumes do you really need?